Last updated on January 15th, 2023 at 10:26 am

-Hvar Island is like a mix of St. Tropez combined with traditional Mediterranean culture and untouched natural beauty.
-Even some of the best beaches in Hvar remain a divine utopia, not spoiled by overtourism or development.
+The island of Hvar in Croatia is like a mix of St. Tropez combined with traditional Mediterranean culture and untouched natural beauty.
+Even some of the best beaches in Hvar remain a divine utopia, not spoiled by over tourism or development.

 That’s 115 sunny days, making it the sunniest island in Croatia!

-If you ever have the chance to visit this radiant retreat, save this post so you don’t miss the best beaches in Hvar!
+If you ever have the chance to visit this radiant retreat, save this post so you don’t miss the best beaches around Hvar Island Croatia!

-Closed in by impressive cliffs, Malo Zarace Beach is a pristine slice of Mediterranean bliss.
+Closed in by impressive cliffs, Malo Zarace Beach Hvar is a pristine slice of Mediterranean bliss.

 As you make your way down to Malo Zarace’s sister beach, Velo Zarace, you’ll notice a massive rock that juts out into the sea.
 This incredible stone formation forms a barrier between the sea and land, creating an intimate cove known as Malo Zarace.